 - 1. Teaching/Advising (Please list courses in reverse chronological order, semester by semester, at current rank.) - a.
 The courses taught while at LMU with the class enrollment indicated for each respective class.
 Where a Candidate carries less than the standard 3-course load, please indicate specific reasons. - b.
 Statistical Summary Reports for all courses taught are required.
 In addition, candidates are strongly encouraged to provide all available written Student Course Evaluations for all courses.
-Student Course Evaluations may be submitted on CD. - c.
+Student Course Evaluations may be submitted on CD (for applications submitted in hard copy) or uploaded to Box. - c.
 Peer observations of teaching where available. - d.
 A representative selection of course syllabi and other materials OR syllabi from the most recent two years. - e.
 Material related to advising. - 2.
-Scholarly Publications/Creative Work (This section should be consistent with Departmental Standards and aligned with the information listed in your Narrative; Candidates should attempt to provide this information on a CD/DVD). - 3.
+Scholarly Publications/Creative Work (This section should be consistent with Departmental Standards and aligned with the information listed in your Narrative; Candidates should attempt to provide this information in Box or, for applications submitted in hard copy, on a CD/DVD). - 3.
 Service (Consistent with Departmental Standards, please include relevant and carefully selected evidence that reflects the quality of your service at different levels as highlighted in your Narrative). - 4.
 Candidates may solicit up to three Letters of Recommendation from faculty, former students or other relevant colleagues.